freddorn/relaxing-hotsprings/README.md

 to use site with all the important information of the resort and surrounding valley.
 Used a color scheme on the header and footer that uses the colors of the forest.

-### As a visitor to the National Park I appreciate:

-* Information of what the resort offers, being able to make cabin reservations easily and the dining options available.
+### User Stories

+*As a returning visitor to the resort, I would like to check on lodging availability, make a reservation easily and see what has changed, since my last visit.
-* Informing day users, that they can come here just for the day, to soak in the pools, or take part in any activity that the resort or surrounding valley offers.
+*As a potential visitor to the National Park, I appreciate that the website informs day users, that they can come here just for the day, to soak in the pools, or take part in any activity that the resort or surrounding valley offers.
-* Easy to use site, that is simple in design, with information organized in easy to find sections.
+*As a new visitor to the website, I would like an easy to use site, that is simple in design, with information organized in easy to find sections.
-* Enticing images of the resort and surrounding area, highlighting its beauty, that would make people want to come visit the area.
+*As a potential visitor to the National Park, I enjoy seeing enticing images of the resort and surrounding area, highlighting its beauty, that would make me want to come visit the area.
+*As a potential visitor to the resort, I appreciate information of what the resort offers and the dining options avilable.

 Wireframes can be viewed [here](https://github.com/freddorn/relaxing-hotsprings/tree/master/assets/mockups)